-Benchmark: The Sub-Fund is actively managed and uses the 80% Bloomberg Global Aggregate Bond Index; 20% MSCI World Index a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
+Benchmark: The Sub-Fund is actively managed and uses the 60% MSCI World Index; 40% JP Morgan GBI Global Index a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
 There are no constraints relative to any such Benchmark restraining portfolio construction.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses its own global economic analysis to determine the most attractive asset types and geographical regions, then uses analysis of individual issuers to identify individual securities that offer the best potential gain for the risk involved.
+The investment manager uses its own economic analysis in accordance with a top-down approach to determine the most attractive asset types and geographical regions and, within those, the most attractive securities.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of its investment universe.